chatbotde/desktop/chat-input/README.md

 ### Styling

-The window features a modern glassmorphism design:
+The window features a modern prompt-style design:
-- Semi-transparent black background with blur effect
-- Rounded corners (25px border-radius)
+- Clean, rounded interface with subtle shadows
+- Dynamic height adjustment based on content
-- Smooth hover and focus transitions
+- Smooth animations and transitions
+- Action buttons with hover states and visual feedback
-- Blue accent color for send button
+- Blue accent color for primary actions
+- Loading states with spinner animations
-- Responsive design that adapts to content
+- Responsive design that adapts to content and screen size

 ### IPC Events

 **Outgoing (from chat input window):**
 - `send-chat-message`: Sends message data to main process
+- `chat-input-resize-height`: Requests window height adjustment

 **Incoming (to chat input window):**
 - `clear-input`: Clears the input field
 - `focus-input`: Focuses the input field

+### Action Buttons

+The current interface includes these active buttons:

+- **Add Button**: For attachments and file uploads (extensible)
+- **Lighting Button**: Toggles transparency/diamond lighting effect
+- **Send Button**: Primary action with loading states

+### Future Buttons (Commented Out)

+These buttons are prepared for future implementation:
+- **Search Button**: For web search functionality
+- **Voice Button**: For voice input with recording feedback
+- **More Actions**: For additional features and settings

+All action buttons are designed to be easily extensible for future features.

 ## File Structure